-If you do not use cluster endpoints whose read/write mode is Read and Write (Automatic Read-write Splitting), you must configure the endpoints of the primary node and each read-only node in the application to send write requests to the primary node and read requests to the read-only nodes.
-If you connect your application to cluster endpoints whose read/write mode is Read and Write (Automatic Read-write Splitting), the cluster endpoints can automatically forward read and write requests are automatically forwarded to the primary node and read-only nodes.
+If you do not use cluster endpoints whose read/write mode is Read and Write (Automatic Read-write Splitting), you must configure the endpoints of the primary node and each read-only node in your application.
+Otherwise, you cannot send write requests to the primary node and read requests to read-only nodes.
+If you connect your application to cluster endpoints whose read/write mode is Read and Write (Automatic Read-write Splitting), the cluster endpoints can automatically forward read and write requests to the relevant nodes.
 This reduces maintenance costs.
-You can expand the capacity of an ApsaraDB for PolarDB cluster by adding read-only nodes to improve the processing capabilities of clusters, and do not need to modify your applications.
+You need only to add read-only nodes to improve the processing capabilities of clusters, and do not need to modify your applications.

 - Session-level read consistency

-When a client connects to the backend through the cluster endpoint, the built-in proxy for read/write splitting automatically establishes a connection with the primary node and each read-only node.
+When a client connects to the backend by using the cluster endpoint, the built-in proxy for read/write splitting automatically establishes a connection to the primary node and each read-only node.
 In the same session, the built-in proxy first selects an appropriate node based on the data synchronization progress of each database node.
-Then, the proxy forwards read and write requests to the nodes whose data is up-to-date and correct, balancing the load between read and write requests.
+Then, the proxy forwards read and write requests to the nodes whose data is up-to-date and correct.
+This balances read and write requests among the nodes.

-- Support for native high security links, improving performance
+- Support for native high security links, and improved performance

-You can use a user-created proxy on the cloud to achieve read/write splitting.
-However, excessive latency may occur because data is parsed and forwarded by multiple components before arriving at a database.
-ApsaraDB for PolarDB utilizes a built-in proxy that works as a cluster component for read/write splitting, which offers reduced latency and enhanced query performance when compared with external components.
+You can build your own proxy on the cloud to achieve read/write splitting.
+However, an excessive latency may occur because data is parsed and forwarded by multiple components before the data arrives at a database.
+However, PolarDB uses a built-in proxy that works as a cluster component for read/write splitting.
+The built-in proxy provides a lower latency and higher data processing speed than external components.

 - Node health checks to enhance database availability

-The read/write splitting module of ApsaraDB for PolarDB performs health checks on the primary node and read-only nodes of a cluster.
-When a node fails or its latency exceeds a specified threshold, ApsaraDB for POLARD stops distributing read requests to this node and redirects these requests to other healthy nodes.
-This ensures that applications can access the ApsaraDB for PolarDB cluster even if a read-only node fails.
+The read/write splitting module of PolarDB performs health checks on the primary node and read-only nodes of a cluster.
+If a node fails or its latency exceeds a specified threshold, PolarDB stops distributing read requests to this node, and distributes write and read requests to other healthy nodes.
+This ensures that applications can access the cluster even if a single read-only node fails.
 After the node recovers, PolarDB automatically adds the node into the list of nodes that are available to receive requests.

-- Connecting to a cluster through the replication-mode method.
+- Connect to a cluster through the replication-mode method.
 If you need to set up dual-node clusters based on a primary/secondary replication architecture, use the endpoint of the primary node.

-- The name of the temporary table cannot be used to declare the %ROWTYPE attribute.
+- Use the name of the temporary table to declare the %ROWTYPE attribute.

 create temp table fullname (first text, last text); select '(Joe,von Blow)'::fullname, '(Joe,d''Blow)'::fullname;

 - If you create a temporary table by using functions and execute an SQL statement to query the temporary table, an error message may be returned.
 The error message indicates that the table does not exist.

-- Executing a function that contains the PREPARE statement may return an error message may be returned when you execute the EXECUTE statement.
+- If your function contains the PREPARE statement, an error message may be returned when you execute the EXECUTE statement.
 The error message indicates that the PREPARE statement name does not exist.